Thomas Borody: Peptic ulcers

 In the 1980s Borody contributed to development of a treatment for Helicobacter pylori that has now been superseded.
 He and his colleagues developed a "triple therapy" combining bismuth, tetracycline and flagyl.

 Fecal microbiota transplantation

-Borody has used fecal microbiota transplantation as treatment for Clostridium difficile infection.
-He has also spruiked FMT for all manner of indications, including irritable bowel syndrome, Crohn's disease and ulcerative colitis for which little evidence to support these indications.
+Borody has used fecal microbiota transplantation (FMT) as a treatment for Clostridioides difficile infection.
+He has also promoted FMT for other conditions, including irritable bowel syndrome, Crohn's disease and ulcerative colitis, but studies have yet to prove conclusively whether the treatment is effective.

 COVID-19

-In 2020 Borody announced that he had discovered a "cure" for COVID-19: a combination of ivermectin, doxycycline and zinc.
+In 2020, Borody announced that he had discovered a "cure" for COVID-19: a combination of ivermectin, doxycycline and zinc.
 In a media interview Borody stated "The biggest thing about this is no one will make money from this".

 It later emerged that Topelia Australia, Borody's company, had filed a patent for the drug combination.
 Borody was publicly accused of not adequately disclosing his conflict of interest.
 Wendy Lipworth from The University of Sydney's Health Ethics Centre described such behaviour as "blatantly unethical".
 Borody, via lawyers, denied wrongdoing.